ILERA 2022

 A segmentation to recompose: union actions in the welfare services in Italy between public and private provision

-Valeria Breuker, University of Milan
+Valeria BREUKER, University of Milan

-Anna Mori, University of Milan
+Anna MORI, University of Milan

-Stefano Neri, University of Milan
+Stefano NERI, University of Milan

-Emmanuele Pavolini, University of Macerata
+Emmanuele PAVOLINI, University of Macerata